 Here are my top 10 tips:

-- Make a holiday ‘to do’ list – Focus on what you and your family would like to do rather than what they want.
-I was surprised and relieved to discover that most of the time our lists include over 75% of things that will cost us next to nothing.
+Focus on what you and your family would like to do rather than what they want.
+I was surprised and relieved to discover that most of the time our lists include over 75 per cent of things that will cost us next to nothing.
 This summer we made a list of 100 things we wanted to have accomplished before September, it has been a great way of refocusing us while their Dad is away.
 It has given them things to look forward to, goals to achieve and a bit of a challenge.

-- Find the positives about where you are living – We can easily fall into the trap of complaining about where we are living and why it is less than wonderful.
+We can easily fall into the trap of complaining about where we are living and why it is less than wonderful.
 Take 10 minutes to sit down and find 10 things you like about where you live and then focus on those.
 It seems simple but you can change the way you feel by focusing on the positives.
-If you are living in a PMQ think about all the stresses you don’t have that come with home ownership, etc.
+If you are living in a PMQ think about all the stresses you don’t have that come with homeownership, etc.

-- Learn about your community – Take the time to find out what supports and services are available to you as a military family.
-It surprised and saved me to discover all of the resources and services that were available to me (without the Petawawa MFRC childcare drop in/off, I might have lost my mind!).
+Take the time to find out what supports and services are available to you as a military family.
+It surprised and saved me to discover all of the resources and services that were available to me (without the Petawawa MFRC childcare drop-in/off, I might have lost my mind!).

-- Create new traditions – Find out what unique celebrations or events take place around you and try something new with your friends and family.
+Find out what unique celebrations or events take place around you and try something new with your friends and family.
 Making new occasions and activities can make the other ones easier to cope with.
-The more events you have in a year, means the increased likelihood that you will be able to spend some of them all together or where you want to be.
+The more events you have in a year means the increased likelihood that you will be able to spend some of them all together or where you want to be.

-- Time is a bigger gift than you think – Putting down the electronics can be a better gift than buying more technology.
+Putting down the electronics can be a better gift than buying more technology.
 When I ask my kids what they want most they are usually not things that money can buy (a family game night, a family dinner, a bike ride, tobogganing day, etc.).
-They want my 100% focus and time.
+They want my 100 per cent focus and time.
 When I give it to them and put down the phone or get off the computer we all end up happier.
 Over the holidays set aside technology free time – everyone will benefit.